-Joshua is an associate in the New York office.
+Joshua is a Partner, managing the Firm and taking an active role in the analysis and strategy of Weiss Law’s varied cases.
 He received a Bachelor of Talmudic Law from Ner Israel Rabbinical College in 2002 and his J.D. from Benjamin N. Cardozo School of Law in 2005.
-Mr. Rubin is admitted to the Bar of the State of New York and the United States District Courts for the Southern and Eastern Districts of New York, the District of Colorado, and the United States Courts of Appeal for the Second and Tenth Circuits.
+Mr. Rubin is admitted to the New York and New Jersey State Bars, and the United States District Courts for the Southern and Eastern Districts of New York, the District of Colorado, and the United States Courts of Appeal for the Second and Tenth Circuits.

 Mr. Rubin represents a broad spectrum of domestic and foreign clients in complex class actions including securities class actions and shareholder derivative actions in federal and state courts.

 Mr. Rubin has played an important role in the recovery of millions of dollars for damaged investors, and derivatively on behalf of publicly traded companies.
 These actions include the successful class prosecution on behalf of investors of Converium Holding AG (Sclater-Booth v.
 SCOR, S.A., 07 cv 3476 (GEL)) in the Southern District of New York and Keyspan Corp.
 (In re Keyspan Corporation Securities Litigation, 01 cv 5852 (ARR)) in the Eastern District of New York.
 He also participated in landmark litigation leading to the certification of a class of investors asserting securities fraud claims against research analysts, reported at DeMarco v.
 Robertson Stephenson, Inc., 228 F.R.D.
 468 (S.D.N.Y.
 2005) ($3.1 million recovery).